A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to manage chambers

 - manage the diary and practice, including all activities relating to the barrister getting to and from court

-- manage fees, ensuring barristers' fees are created for the work they do and are collected
+- ensure barristers' fees are created and collected for their work

 - market and develop the business to maintain the supply of work